stanimirovn/docs-redis/maintain.html.md

 ### Access Key ID
 This is your Access Key for your Blobstore

-**Required?** No - this is optional, dependent upon whether is required by your blobstore
+**Required?** No - this is optional, dependent upon whether it is required by your blobstore

 ### Secret Access Key
 This is your Secret associated with your access key id

-**Required?** No - this is optional, dependent upon whether is required by your blobstore
+**Required?** No - this is optional, dependent upon whether it is required by your blobstore

 ### Endpoint URL
 This is the endpoint for your blobstore e.g. `http://s3.amazonaws.com`